cguardia/ZODB-Documentation/book/transactions.rst

 released to date that allow using some Zope technologies independently of the Zope framework itself.

-Some of these packages can be used with the ZODB, so we'll have ocassion to work with them later, but the one that we will discuss now will allow us to work with transactions using WSGI.
+Some of these packages can be used with the ZODB, so we'll have occasion to work with them later, but the one that we will discuss now will allow us to work with transactions using WSGI.